Welcome to Phoenix

 PHOENIX: THE VALLEY OF THE SUN

-The city is a diverse and exciting combination of factors – from its status as Arizona’ capital city and home to several major professional sports teams to its incredible scenery – the city is surrounded by mountains on all four sides – and a demographic that appeals to young singles to retirees and everyone in between.
-It’s true that there’s really something for everyone!
+The city is a diverse and exciting combination of factors, from its status as Arizona’s capital city to the several major professional sports teams to its incredible scenery.
+The city is surrounded by mountains on all four sides, a geographical oasis that appeals to young singles, retirees, families, and everyone in between.
+It’s true that there really is something for everyone!

 DEDICATION TO A LIVABLE CITY

 Phoenix is dedicated to making – and keeping – the city a livable, safe area for its residents.
 For example, the City of Phoenix provides a School Safety program that is funded by a grant from the Governor’s Office of Highway Safety and aims to increase the number of School Resource Officers in schools.